-As Senior Vice President of Business with Allied Instructional Services, Chris Martin has 25 plus years of experience as an educator.
+As President with Allied Instructional Services, Chris Martin has 25 plus years of experience as an educator.
 He has a degree in both education and business.
 As an educator, he has been both a teacher and school administrator.
 He has experience in intellectual disabilities, autism, emotional disabilities, learning disabilities, and vision impairments.
 Since 2003, Mr. Martin has been serving education through the business world.
 In the business world, he has experience in educational technology, Medicaid, data analysis, and staffing school divisions with professional educators/therapists.
 He has a strong working relationship with many special education directors, assistant superintendents, and superintendents.
 He understands budgets and budgetary constraints in school divisions, therefore works to create a cost effective solution for each of his educational partners.
 He works with school divisions until a full solution of staffing is acquired for each of his school divisions in each of the states.